-- All work must be legible with no obtrusive errors.
-Written work may be handwritten or typed, but you should not rely on printing your work at school, so it will need to be finished and printed out by the beginning of the school day or emailed and acknowledged as received by the teacher/assessor by the due time and date. - You must not copy anything directly from books or the internet unless it is clearly quoted and referenced.
-Your work will be checked for plagiarism. - Separate pages must be numbered and attached to each other. - Printed or emailed work must have your name, the date and the LO number at the top of the first page and a cover sheet must be attached.
-Cover sheets are at the back of this handbook and can be filled in electronically. - Portfolios should contain all of the work to be assessed and must have your name, the date and the LO number clearly on the front.
-3D work should be photographed and the photographs included in the portfolio and submitted with the 3D work.
+All work must be legible with no obtrusive errors.
+Written work may be handwritten or typed, but you should not rely on printing your work at school, so it will need to be finished and printed out by the beginning of the school day or emailed and acknowledged as received by the teacher/ assessor by the due time and date.

+- You must not copy anything directly from books or the internet unless it is clearly quoted and referenced.
+Your work will be checked for plagiarism. - Separate pages must be numbered and attached to each other. - Printed or emailed work must have your name, the date and the LO number at the top of the first page.
+For unsupervised work, cover sheets are provided at the back of this handbook. - Portfolios should contain all of the work to be assessed and must have your name, the date and the LO number clearly indicated.
+3D work should be photographed and the photographs included in the portfolio.